llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 location storage `ILS` and offset 0. `ILS` has value `V2 << V1` and size `bitsizeof(T)`.
 The result is filled with 0 bits.

-If `T` is not an integral type the expression is not well-formed.
+If `T` is not an integral type, then the expression is not well-formed.

 ## Intrinsics